thomasaimondy/Vessel/README.md

 # Vessel
 Vessel Recognition and speed prediction.

-The main steps of this project are: firstly, the blood vessel is identified and extracted, the blood vessel part is white, the background part is black, and the image of the extracted blood vessel is equivalent to a mask, which performs an operation with the original video to retain the blood flow part, and the rest It is black.
-Then, the speed is predicted by comparing the gray fat map between adjacent frames.
+The main steps of this project are: firstly, the blood vessel is identified and extracted, the blood vessel part is white, the background part is black, and the image of the extracted blood vessel is equivalent to a mask, which performs an "and" operation with the original video to retain the blood flow part, and the rest is black.
+Then, the speed is predicted by comparing the Grayscale histogram between adjacent frames.

 Original image